You won't believe how these 5 people ended up in hospital

 Good news, Queenslanders; your state automatically covers you for emergency pre-hospital ambulance treatment Australia-wide.
 This means, wherever you are in the country, you won't have to pay for an ambulance, so long as you can prove you're a permanent Queensland resident.

-For those needing an ambulance in our Capital Territory, you can expect to pay from $918.
+For those needing an ambulance in our Capital Territory, you can expect to pay upwards of $936.

 The cost of an ambulance in the Northern Territory is based off a call-out fee, as well as a per kilometre charge.
-The cost to a patient is generally around $600-$800.
+The minimum cost to a patient is generally $790.

 Regardless of where you're from, the last thing you want to worry about in an emergency situation is the cost of your ambulance.
-At nib, we offer a range of policies that cover emergency ambulance.
+At nib, we believe that health cover should be simple, smart and value for money; so, we offer a range of policies that cover emergency ambulance.
 Make sure you have the peace of mind that comes with nib private health insurance by viewing your current nib policy online or calling 13 16 42.